GenDiceDeveloper/GenDice/README.md

 #### results:

-The results of metrics of our approach and other 2 baselines are presented in the table below:
+The results of metrics of GenDice and other 2 baselines are presented in the table below:

 |           |                 |       GenDice | Baseline1 |  Baseline2 |
 | :-------: | :-------------: | ------------: | --------: | ---------: |